-After the fire at the Notre Dame cathedral in Paris earlier this year, I saw so many social media posts of people lamenting that they did not get to see the Notre Dame cathedral before it was destroyed in the fire.
+After the fire at the Notre Dame cathedral in Paris earlier this year, I saw so many people on social media lamenting that they did not get to see Notre Dame before it was destroyed.
 The lesson, of course, is that we should live now and not put off visiting special places.
-In 2015, we arrived in Sao Paulo, Brazil just days after a fire severely damaged Museum of the Portuguese Language killing one firefighter, and all we got to see were the charred remains of the roof and walls of the building.
+In 2015, we arrived in Sao Paulo, Brazil just days after a fire severely damaged the Museum of the Portuguese Language and all we got to see were the charred remains of the roof and walls of the building.

 But sometimes, catastrophic events give places a fresh start.
 Two of my homes, Chicago and Minsk, are good examples.
 Both cities have been almost completely destroyed in the past.
 Most of Chicago was devastated during the infamous 1871 Fire.
-The tragic event provided the city with a chance to rebuild from clean slate and become home of the first skyscraper in the world and the mecca of American modernist architecture.
-It is unlikely that Chicago would boast its current architecture if the old Chicago with its crooked streets and lack of alleyways remained intact.
+The tragic event provided the city with a chance to rebuild from a clean slate and become home to the first skyscraper in the world and a mecca of American modernist architecture.
+It is unlikely that Chicago would be boasting its current architecture if the old Chicago with its crooked streets and lack of alleyways remained intact.

 Rotterdam is one of the largest and most important European port cities.
 Unsurprisingly, the city’s waterways are also graced by modernist architecture.
-One of the iconic structures is Erasmus Bridge connecting northern and southern banks of the Nieuwe Maas.
-The bridge is known by the local as the Swan due to its unique design resembling a large elegant bird.
-Also by the river is a building with a roof which resembles a giant diving board.
+One of the iconic structures is the Erasmus Bridge connecting the northern and southern banks of the Nieuwe Maas.
+This bridge is known by locals as the Swan due to its unique design resembling a large elegant bird.
+Also by the river is a building with a roof that resembles a giant diving board.
 That could really come in handy if Rotterdam ever hosts Summer Olympic Games!
 The organizers can save on building new infrastructure and ask divers to compete by jumping off the roof of the building right into the river (just an idea!)
-And of course, one of the largest buildings on the river and in entire Rotterdam is De Rotterdam.
-This enormous building creates an impression of three separate buildings; yet this is a single building.
+And of course, one of the largest buildings on the river and in the entire Rotterdam is De Rotterdam.
+This enormous building creates an impression of three separate buildings, yet it's a single entity.
 The top of it looks like three dislocated and hanging blocks, threatening to tumble off into the river.
-As with the Cube homes and many other buildings in Rotterdam, architects who design buildings here like to play with the concept of creating an impression of disjoined and strangely connected parts of the building.
+As with the Cube homes and many other buildings in Rotterdam, architects who design buildings here like to play with the concept of creating an impression of disjointed and strangely connected parts of the building.
 Some may find that the modernist touch of De Rotterdam is also manifested in the building’s unusual resemblance to a ship with three giant sails.
-Given Rotterdam’s importance as a port city, such symbolism cannot be lost on any visitor of the city.
+Given Rotterdam’s importance as a port city, such symbolism cannot be lost on any visitor to the city.

-If Rotterdam was not spared of the war destruction, it surely would have looked very different today.
-Out of ashes of World War II, with a renewed spirit of modernist creativity, a brand-new Rotterdam sprang into place and will continue its experiments with innovative architecture long into the future.
-I find great comfort in this resilience of human spirit in both of my hometowns and in my travels.
+If Rotterdam was not spared the war destruction, it surely would have looked very different today.
+Out of the ashes of World War II, with a renewed spirit of modernist creativity, a brand-new Rotterdam sprang into place and will continue its experiments with innovative architecture long into the future.
+I find great comfort in this resilience of the human spirit in both my hometowns and my travels.